Ariarule/Alchemake/README.md

 Installation:

 * Rename db.ini.format to db.ini and fill in the database connection settings (MySQL or MariaDB)
+* Rename and fill out the settings in the general.ini file
 * Run alchemake.sql against the database to create the tables.

 ------